newjersey/innovation.nj.gov/content/_projects/ui-id-verification.md

 ### Impact + Metrics

-- As of May 2024, improvements to the identity verification process have led to a 65% decrease in support calls about identity verification and a nearly 20% increase in residents who start verification immediately after submitting their application.
+- As of September 2024, improvements to the identity verification process have led to a 70% decrease in support calls about identity verification and a nearly 20% increase in residents who start verification immediately after submitting their application.
-- The new identity verification flow, released in late fall 2023, has saved the Department of Labor over $250,000 in operating costs as of April 2024, and annual savings are projected to be $780,000 for 2024.
+- The new identity verification flow, released in late fall 2023, has saved the Department of Labor over $585,000 in operating costs as of September 2024, and annual savings are projected to be $780,000 for 2024.
 - OOI built testing and analytics infrastructure into the system to provide valuable data and insights on how to make future updates.

 ### Status